Appraising Vacant Land for Sale Purposes

 Land Characteristics: Topography and Environmental Factors

 Environmental conditions, like floodplains or soil type, can also affect the market value.
 Such factors may limit potential uses or require additional investment.
 These are vital in assessing the highest and best use of land.
-Appraisers thoroughly evaluate these elements to determine the estimated market value.
+Appraisers thoroughly evaluate these elements to determine the market value.

 Market Trends and Comparable Sales Data